yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 outside the UK/EEA:

 - with Core Team members within our organization who are located outside the UK/EEA;
 - with your and our service providers, (e.g., cloud service providers), who might have servers located outside the UK/EEA;
 - if you are based outside the UK/EEA;
 - where there is a European and/or international dimension to the services we are providing to you.

 We will only transfer or share your personal data outside the UK/EEA:

 - to a country, territory or organization that has been assessed as providing an adequate level of protection for personal data ‘adequacy decision’ by the UK or the EU Commission;
-- By using legally-approved UK or EU Standard Contractual Clauses (SCCS) or Model Clauses, in addition to implementing appropriate supplementary measures to ensure the protection of the personal data.
+- by using legally-approved UK or EU Standard Contractual Clauses (SCCS) or Model Clauses, in addition to implementing appropriate supplementary measures to ensure the protection of the personal data.

-If you are located in the UK or the EU, you may contact us at [privacy@carpentries.org](mailto:privacy@carpentries.org) to request a copy of the Standard Contractual Clauses.

 By accessing our Sites and using our Services, you acknowledge that your personal data may be collected and transferred from your local jurisdiction